 Balkan Discovery Trip.
 Day 2: Bihac, Bosnia & Herzegovina

-We had to get up early and be at the hotel lobby by 7.30 a.m. because we were leaving for another country, Bosnia and Herzegovina.
-But before that, we were taken to Maksimir Park, which was supposed to be in the yesterday's itinerary.
-Passed through the GNK Dinamo football club, we arrived at the park entrance.
+We had to leave for Bosnia and Herzegovina, so we had to be in the hotel lobby by 7:30 a.m.
+But before that, we were taken to Maksimir Park, which was supposed to be in yesterday's itinerary.
+Passing through the GNK Dinamo football club, we arrived at the park entrance.

-The vast one-acre public park could not be properly explored in the given two hours.
+We could not fully explore the vast one-acre public park in the allotted two hours.
 However, following a quick briefing by Akin, the tour leader, we were given enough time to enjoy some fresh air in the early morning.

 Breakfast at Westin